 Strategic priorities Outcomes achieved 1.1.
 Strategic, intelligence-led approach to dispute support Targeted landlord support to improve complaint handling for all residents Residents and landlords are empowered to resolve complaints earlier and locally 1.2.
-Strengthening the framework for the Ombudsman investigations Where appropriate, findings from individual cases benefit all residents Restoring the landlord-resident relationship through appropriate redress Remedies, orders and recommendations have impact on landlord services Our inquisitorial approach is enhanced through specialisms Quality Board with external members provides assurance over our approach

-1.3.
-Enhanced thematic insights and systemic investigations Our Spotlight reports build a picture of the quality of residents' homes We undertake systemic investigations where we identify serious or repeated complaint handling failure We are responsive to other issues or themes as they arise 1.4.
+Strengthening the framework for the Ombudsman investigations Learning from individual cases benefits all residents Routes to redress are effective and appropriate, potentially rebuilding the landlord-resident relationship Developing our remedies, orders and recommendations to ensure our decisions maintain impact Specialisms based around issues enhance our inquisitorial approach Quality Board with external members provides assurance over our approach 1.3.
+Enhanced thematic insights Our Spotlight reports build a picture of the quality of residents' homes Other publications respond to issues or themes as they arise 1.4.
 Supporting the review into extending our powers We have a picture of where increased powers would benefit residents 1.5.
-Growing our membership and closing gaps in redress Strategic expansion of voluntary members Informing government policy to reduce housing redress complexity and close gaps for residents
+Growing our membership and closing gaps in redress Strategic expansion of voluntary members

+Inform government policy to reduce complexity and close gaps for residents